SimonDanisch/Bonito.jl/docs/src/deployment.md

 ### Secure HTTPS connections with SSL

-If you boss insists your fancy webpage use the `https://` protocol, ask them for the SSL certificate and key files, and then launch your Bonito App like
+If the boss insists your fancy webpage use the `https://` protocol, ask them for the SSL certificate and key files, and then launch your Bonito App like
 this: